 Psalm 25 says “they will be put to shame who are treacherous without excuse.”
-In the aftermath of the terrorist bombing in Boston, we may pray other words from the same psalm: “To you, O LORD, I lift up my soul; in you I trust, O my God.
+In the aftermath of the terrorist attack in Paris, we may pray other words from the same psalm: “To you, O LORD, I lift up my soul; in you I trust, O my God.
 Do not let me be put to shame, nor let my enemies triumph over me.”

 FACING TREACHERY, AGAIN